bandwidth-throttle/token-bucket/README.md

 # Tocken Bucket

 This is a threadsafe implementation of the [Token Bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) in PHP.
-You can use a token bucket to limit a usage rate for a resource (e.g. a stream bandwidth or an API usage).
+You can use a token bucket to limit an usage rate for a resource (e.g. a stream bandwidth or an API usage).

 The token bucket is an abstract metapher which doesn't have a direction of